rumpl/devoxx-docker/docs/01-intro.md

-# Building a Container Runtime from Scratch
+# Introduction

 Welcome to this hands-on workshop where you'll learn how to build the basic features of a container runtime from scratch.
-Through a series of exercises, you'll implement core container features using Go's system programming capabilities.
+Through a series of exercises, you'll implement core container features using Go.

+Things that we will cover during this workshop:

+- Process isolation and management
+- Namespace implementation
+- Resource control with cgroups
+- Filesystem operations
+- Network configuration
+- Volume management

+This that we _will not_ cover:

+- Downloading an image from Docker hub, the code for this is provided for you
+- Using overlayfs, if you manage to finish all the exercises before the 3h mark this would be a nice next step.

 ## Prerequisites

-- Go 1.23 or later
-- Linux environment (native or through dev container)
-- Basic understanding of container concepts
-- Root/sudo access for system operations
+- Docker Desktop

 ## Development Environment

-If you're on MacOS or Windows, you'll need to use the provided dev container environment as the exercises require Linux-specific capabilities.
+If you're on MacOS or Windows, you can use the provided dev container environment as the exercises require Linux-specific capabilities.
 Two options are available:

 1. **VS Code / JetBrains DevContainer**: Configuration provided in `.devcontainer/`
 2. **Docker Compose**: Run `docker compose run --rm -P --build shell` in the `.devcontainer/` directory

 ## Workshop Structure

 The workshop is divided into the following exercises, each building upon the previous ones:

 ### 1. Process Management

 - [Process Creation Basics](02-process-creation.md)

   - Creating parent and child processes
-  - Process management and communication
-  - Error handling

 - [Namespace Isolation](03-namespace-isolation.md)
   - PID namespace implementation